 The lack of ideas is indicated by the decision to make haute couture designer Cinna the only moral person in the capitol.
-The film is extremely superficial, built around its pretty star.
+The film is extremely superficial.
 If anything, media hypocrisy and impractical fashion are offered as the hallmarks and eyeball kicks of this dystopia.
 There is no attempt to explain why the majority of the population plays along, or what the ideology of the state is supposed to be.
 The problem can’t be hunger, since no effective control over food supplies is actually outlined or made plausible by any description of the ecology or technology of the setting.
 In place of an interesting central problem, The Hunger Games posits that a handful of “tributes” being told what to say in front of a camera is somehow propping up an unspecified tyranny.
 On the level of subtext, I suppose the story is about unease with real US culture—including this film—being based on celebrity, glamour and spectacle.
 A separate subtext maps onto US libertarianism, with the thirteen districts (number 13 is not mentioned in this film) corresponding to the Thirteen Colonies, and the evil capitol to Washington D.C.
 Hence the title of the tyrant is simply “president”.

-This is a dystopia and a science fiction movie only to the same extent that it is an action movie, a post-apocalypse, an adventure, a family drama, and so on.
-Its primary genre is romance, in that it comes to revolve around the largely asocial Katniss’s feelings for Peeta and Gale, which are deliberately poorly explored here: a blank slate for the audience, rather than an Austen grump.
+This is a dystopia and a science fiction movie only to the same extent as it is an action movie, a post-apocalypse, an adventure, a family drama, and so on.
+Its primary genre is romance, in that it comes to revolve around the largely asocial Katniss’s feelings for Peeta and Gale, which—like the politics—are deliberately poorly explored here: a blank slate for the audience, rather than an Austen grump.
 Indeed almost all of the characterizations are too weak for any of the genres.
 The saving graces of the film are (A) Katniss’s relatively well-played concern for Primrose as an emotional foundation and (B) the explicit acknowledgement that exposure is the main killer in the games.
 The latter connects to a popular reality TV motif and makes a lot of sense in connection to the starvation the games are supposed to commemorate.